U.S. Highway 50

 Plans are currently on hold for Caltrans and Nevada DOT to construct a U.S. 50 Bypass route, which would likely follow a freeway alignment along Pioneer Trail to the south of South Lake Tahoe right along the base of the mountains.
 It is very unlikely that a freeway would be built here due to environmental concerns, so traffic typically remains on U.S. 50.
 Even traffic that uses the Pioneer Trail to bypass the Y junction must still rendezvous with U.S. 50 before entering Nevada and meeting the towering casinos.

-Plans from the 1950s, in fact, called for U.S. 50 to be constructed as a full-freeway through the foothills and mountains between Placerville and Carson City.
-This is very unlikely, given the extremely high cost of literally punching a hole in the mountains around Echo Summit (where U.S. 50 crosses the top of the Sierra Nevada) and routing a freeway down the steep, narrow incline along a sheer cliff.
-It is very unlikely that another freeway like Interstate 80 would ever be routed across the Sierra Nevada.
+Plans from the 1950s, called for U.S. 50 to be constructed as a full-freeway through the foothills and mountains between Placerville and Carson City.
+This is no longer a possibility, given the extremely high cost of literally punching a hole in the mountains around Echo Summit (where U.S. 50 crosses the top of the Sierra Nevada) and routing a freeway down the steep, narrow incline along a sheer cliff.

 U.S. 50 serves as the principal route for Lake Tahoe visitors, as it connects Sacramento and Carson City residents.
 Heading east away from the casinos, U.S. 50 hugs the shoreline of Lake Tahoe in a northeasterly direction until just before Spooner Junction, which is its connection to Nevada 28.
 Nevada 28 continues around the lake, while U.S. 50 resumes its trip east to Carson City.
 Scenic U.S. 50 is now four lanes wide.
 From one-quarter mile east of Spooner Summit all the way down the hill to one-half mile west of U.S. 395, U.S. 50 is a divided highway (new since 2000).
 This has reduced accidents along this potentially dangerous and steep highway.
 As you travel down the highway (approximately a 2,000 to 3,000 foot drop), it is hard to realize that the lowest point of Lake Tahoe is still deeper than the floor of Carson Valley.